Overcoming Narcissistic abuse, by Elizabeth Shaw – Life Coach.

 Peoples attention, energy and emotions, are the narcissist highs, although a lot of them have an addiction to substance abuse also.

-Narcissist get their identity from manipulating people.
+A narcissist gets their identity from manipulating people.

 Narcissists subtly cheap away at your mind, heart, intuition and soul over time, as they circle between treating you so well, then so horrible, it’s confusing to see.